w3f/polkadot-wiki/docs/learn/learn-staking.md

 bag.
 Also, the pallet comes with an important permissionless extrinsic: `rebag`.
 This allows anyone to specify another account that is in the wrong bag, and place it in the correct one.
 Actions like bonding/unbonding tokens automatically rebags the nominator node, but events like staking rewards/slashing do not.
-Check the [bags-list](learn-nominator.md#bags-list) section for more information.
+See the [bags-list](learn-nominator.md#bags-list) section for more information.

 This sorting functionality using bags is extremely important for the